bheesham/auth0-cis-webhook-consumer/README.md

 fit with the style of other CIS components but for the moment, this is faster for me to get this up and running.

+# Architecture

+* `auth0-cis-webhook-consumer.dev.sso.allizom.org.` DNS record in `mozilla-iam`
+  AWS account is an alias to AWS API Gateway
+* API Gateway proxies all request to AWS Lambda function
+* Lambda function calls appropriate Python function based on the URL path in the request

 # Deploy

 ## Provision Auth0 Clients